Decking the halls at Polesden Lacey

 We also have to protect items ready for the greenery to come in.
 The gardeners collect holly, ivy and box, which are put into garlands and fabulous flower arrangements.
 And, of course, we bring in an abundance of festive flowers like poinsettia and winter roses, which are arrangement by our talented volunteer flower arrangers.

-Finally, we have to dress the Christmas trees.
+Finally, we dress the Christmas trees.
 There’s usually about ten of them dotted about the house, including the giant one in the hall, with its beautiful 1930s style decorations.

 What’s the trickiest job during the run up to Christmas?